Padre Pio: Iconography

-Padre Pio's iconography has been widely reproduced on devotional items and statues, throughout Italy and the world, even before his beatification and canonization.
-His portrait can be seen in Italy in many churches, as well as in private homes and public places, such as shops and restaurants.
+Padre Pio's iconography has been widely reproduced on devotional items and statues throughout Italy and the world, even before his beatification and canonisation.
+In Italy his portrait can be found in many churches, as well as in private homes and public places such as shops and restaurants.
 In religious art, he is usually depicted in his brown Capuchin habit with gloves covering his stigmata.

-Statues of Padre Pio have been erected in Italy and in other countries, including in the United States, the Philippines and Malta.
+Statues of Padre Pio have been erected in Italy and in other countries, including the US, the Philippines, and Malta.
+A statue of him in Messina, Sicily, attracted attention in 2002 when it supposedly wept tears of blood.
+In Italy, near the coast of Capraia Island in the Mediterranean Sea, an underwater statue of Padre Pio was submerged 40 ft deep in 1998.
 In the St. Padre Pio Shrine in Landisville, New Jersey, there is a statue of Padre Pio built in and imported from Italy.
-A statue of Pio in Messina, Sicily, attracted attention in 2002, when it supposedly wept tears of blood.
-In Italy, near the coast of Capraia island in the Mediterranean Sea, there is an underwater statue of Padre Pio at 40 ft deep, submerged in 1998.

-In 2021, the construction of a new sanctuary dedicated to Padre Pio started on a hill overlooking Cebu City, in the Philippines, with a 100-foot-tall statue of Padre Pio.
-The same year, a statue of Padre Pio was inaugurated in the Padre Pio Shrine in Santo Tomas, Batangas, Philippines.
+In 2021, construction of a new sanctuary dedicated to Padre Pio started on a hill overlooking Cebu City in the Philippines, with a 100-foot-tall statue of the saint, and in the same year, a statue of him was inaugurated in the Padre Pio Shrine in Santo Tomas, Batangas.